 She wants certain items, but even though she loves to spend money, she would rather not buy the $10.00 1 Direction CD she has been longing for – because it will use up all her money at once.
 She would rather buy 4 or 5 items from the dollar store – paper, notebooks, labels, Pokemon cards, a hair ribbon, etc.

-I put some of her allowance away for savings and money to buy gifts for family and friends, otherwise she would never have any to buy anything she would like (like games for her Nintendo, a new purse, CDs, etc.) or presents.
+I put some of her allowance away for savings and money to buy gifts for family and friends, otherwise she would never have any to buy costlier items she would like (like games for her Nintendo, a new purse, CDs, etc.) or presents.

 50 Shades of Only Black and White